-Glazes need to be gelled, have thixotropy.
-That means these things won't bob up and down to find the right place.
-The one on the right is completely useless, the scale is too wide.
-Most glazes need to be between 1.4 and 1.5 specific gravity (40-50 on this scale).
-That is like reading seconds on the hour-hand of a clock.
-And it is too long, when are you going to have enough glaze or a container tall enough to float that?
-And the small one?
-It has a scale of 1.2 to 1.45.
-But it is a real bobber, it needs a fluid that gives it the ability to move.
-That will never be the case with a glaze.
-It is much better to weigh a measured volume of glaze slurry and calculate the SG instead.
+If a glaze has already been mixed and gelled to give it thixotropy these things won't bob up and down to home in on the right level.
+If the glaze is watery enough there are other issues.
+The one on the right has a 1.0-1.7 scale.
+Since most pottery glazes need to be 1.4-1.5 specific gravity (40-50 on this scale) it is difficult to get a very accurate reading.
+And it is long, you will need a container tall enough to float it and enough glaze to fill it.
+The small hydrometer appears better, it has a scale of 1.2 to 1.45.
+But it really bobs up and down (so it is even more important that the slurry be runny and thin to give it the freedom to do so).
+It is better to weigh a measured volume of glaze slurry and calculate the SG instead.
 The easiest is a 100cc graduated cylinder (from Amazon.com), if 100 ccs weighs 140 grams, that is 1.4 specific gravity.

 Pages that reference this post in the Digitalfire Reference Database: